polyaxon/polyaxon/site/docs/setup/platform/enterprise-control-plane.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

-> This guide is for Polyaxon Enterprise Edition Control Plane Setup for Kubernetes.

 ## Overview

+This guide is for Polyaxon Enterprise Edition Control Plane Setup for Kubernetes.

 In order to deploy Polyaxon Enterprise Control Plane to manage agent deployments, you need to set some extra configuration.

 ## Set the EE License

-Set Up Polyaxon Enterprise License

 Running Polyaxon Enterprise Control Plane requires a valid license.